 The Resilient Coastal Communities Program (RCCP) is a component of the North Carolina Resilient Communities Program, called for in the 2020 North Carolina Climate Risk Assessment and Resilience Plan.
 The Division of Coastal Management (DCM) received funding from the State Legislature and the National Fish and Wildlife Foundation (NFWF) to develop and begin implementing the RCCP in coordination with the NC Office of Recovery and Resiliency (NCORR), The Nature Conservancy (TNC), and NC Sea Grant (NCSG).
-The RCCP is a state-local partnership designed to help overcome barriers in coastal resilience and adaptation planning, boost local government capacity, and support a proactive, sustainable, and equitable approach to coastal resilience in North Carolina at the local level, such as limited capacity, economic constraints, and social inequities; assists communities with risk and vulnerability assessments and developing a portfolio of planned and prioritized projects; advance coastal resilience projects to "shovel-ready" status; and link communities to funding streams for project implementation.
+The RCCP is a state-local partnership designed to help overcome barriers in coastal resilience and adaptation planning, boost local government capacity, and support a proactive, sustainable, and equitable approach to coastal resilience planning and project implementation.
+The RCCP address's barriers to coastal resilience in North Carolina at the local level, such as limited capacity, economic constraints, and social inequities; assists communities with risk and vulnerability assessments and developing a portfolio of planned and prioritized projects; advance coastal resilience projects to "shovel-ready" status; and link communities to funding streams for project implementation.